Updated on July 23rd, 2019 by Bob Ciura

-Energy sector stocks are famous for their high dividends.
+In general, the energy sector is highly regarded among income investors for their high dividends.
 This makes the sector a favorite of income investors looking for potential high yield investments.

-The supply glut of oil has been eliminated and investment cuts from most large producers in recent years will continue take their toll on the global supply.
-The price of oil is likely to remain strong for the foreseeable future because of this.
+The supply glut of oil has been eliminated in recent years and investment cuts by most large producers in future years will continue take their toll on the global supply.
+The price of oil is likely to remain supported for the foreseeable future because of this.

 Nevertheless, as some stocks have already priced most of the expected earnings growth of the upcoming years, investors should be particularly careful in their choices.